 The department of communication and theater hosts the film "Allonsanfan" tonight Auditorium.
 Tickets are \$1.50.
 The spring semester film series at Indiana University at South Bend continues Saturday night with the film "Kiss Me Kate."
-Full of stars Howard Keel, Kathryn Grayson and sion is free.
-Ann Miller.
+Full of humor and outstanding songs, the movie stars Howard Keel, Kathryn Grayson and Ann Miller.
 Admission to the 8 p.m. showing in the Little Theater of Northside Hall on the IUSB campus is \$.175.